 Incentive Stock Options ("ISO").
 An Eligible Participant will not recognize taxable income on the grant or exercise of an ISO (although the excess of the fair market value of the common stock over the exercise price will be included for alternative minimum tax purposes in the year of exercise).
 An Eligible Participant will recognize taxable income when he or she disposes of the shares of common stock acquired under the ISO.
 If the disposition occurs more than two years after the grant of the ISO and more than one year after its exercise (the "ISO holding period"), the Eligible Participant will recognize long-term capital gain (or loss) to the extent the amount realized from the disposition exceeds (or is less than) the Eligible Participant's tax basis in the shares of common stock.
 An Eligible Participant's tax basis in the shares of common stock acquired under an ISO generally will be the amount the Eligible Participant paid for the stock.
-If common stock acquired under an ISO is disposed of before the expiration of the ISO holding period described above, the Eligible Participant will recognize as ordinary income in the year of the will be treated as long-term or short-term capital gain, depending on the length of time the Eligible Participant held the shares.
+If common stock acquired under an ISO is disposed of before the expiration of the ISO holding period described above, the Eligible Participant will recognize as ordinary income in the year of the disposition the excess of the fair market value of the common stock on the date of exercise of the ISO over the exercise price.
+Any additional gain will be treated as long-term or short-term capital gain, depending on the length of time the Eligible Participant held the shares.
 Special rules apply if a participant pays the exercise price by delivery of common stock.
 The Company will not be entitled to a federal income tax deduction with respect to the grant or exercise of an ISO.
 However, in the event an Eligible Participant disposes of common stock acquired under an ISO before the expiration of the ISO holding period described above, the Company generally will be entitled to a federal income tax deduction equal to the amount of ordinary income the Eligible Participant recognizes on the disqualifying disposition.